 Is renting a car to explore Taiwan a viable scenario for foreign travelers?
 Sure.
 Is it a pleasant one?
 That question doesn’t come with a clear cut answer, but more often than not it does come with some regret.
 But alas, you don’t have to miss out on the activities and attractions that you want to see and experience, even if there are no shuttles or other forms of public transportation available to take you to a given destination.
 With a local driver guide, you can experience all that a “Taiwanese road trip” can be, and you will enjoy the journey as much as the destinations you stop at along the way.
 When you use a Loci Amica local guide, you can dictate what you want to see, and what general schedule you want to follow.
 It offers you all of the freedoms of having your own rental vehicle, but without any of the concerns pertaining to responsibility for insurance, gas, and rules of the road.

 Leave the stress of driving a rental car in Taiwan behind and instead hit the road with a local guide.
-Download the app and connect to one before your next trip to our island state.
+Book the tour and connect to one before your next trip to our island state.